-- 1/2 teaspoon of vanilla powder or vanilla essence
+- 1/2 teaspoon vanilla powder or vanilla essence

-- 120 grams of almond meal or almond flour
+- 120 grams almond meal or almond flour

 - Your favourite toppings, I used desiccated coconut, bee pollen and freeze dried pomegranate seeds

-- Step 4 Add the almond meal and mix to form a dough.
-Do not be afraid to use your hands here.
+- Next add the almond meal and mix until the ingredients form a dough.
+Don’t be afraid to use your hands here.

-- Step 5 Roll the dough between two sheets of baking paper, until it is flat and about 8mm thick.
+- Remove the dough from the mixing bowl and roll between two sheets of baking paper until it is flat and about 8mm thick.

-- Step 6 Use a star-shaped cookie cutter to cut the dough into 20 stars.
+- Use a star-shaped cookie cutter to cut the dough into 18 stars.
 On a warm day the dough may become too soft to work with.
 If that happens, don’t worry, just pop it in the fridge for 15 minutes before cutting out your stars.

-- Step 7 Place the stars on your lined baking tray and cook in the oven for 7 to 10 minutes or until light golden brown.
-The shortbread will still be soft when you remove it from the oven but it will firm up when cooled.
+- Place the stars on your lined baking tray and cook in the oven for 7 to 10 minutes or until light golden brown.
+The shortbread will still be soft when you remove it from the oven, but it will firm up when cooled.

-- Step 8 Leave the shortbread to cool on the tray for 5 minutes and then remove to a baking rack.
+- Leave the shortbread to cool on the tray for 5 minutes and then remove to a baking rack.

-- Step 9 Once the shortbread has cooled break the dark chocolate into even sized pieces and place it in a microwave proof bowl.
+- Meanwhile, break the dark chocolate into even sized pieces and place it in a microwave proof bowl.

-- Step 11 Dip the face of each biscuit into the chocolate and then place it back on the rack.
+- Dip the face of each biscuit into the chocolate and then place it back on the rack.

-- Step 12 Sprinkle with your favourite toppings, leave to set.
+- Sprinkle with your favourite toppings, leave to set

 - If you have leftover melted chocolate pour it into small patty pans and pop it in the freezer for a post Christmas treat.